cloudfoundry-attic/bosh-lite/GettingStarted.md

 - Copy your VagrantFile to the bosh-lite directory.
 An example of my file that allocates 12GB to the VM is [found here](https://drive.google.com/a/gopivotal.com/file/d/0B-6leBm8Y9DbWDVlS3B2cnlma0U/edit?usp=sharing)
-- Create your Bosh Director VM from the command line in the bosh-lite directory: `vagrant up --provider vmware_workstation` At this point I get a: `INFO interface: error: The HGFS kernel module was not found on the running virtual machine.` I am ignoring it, as mounting HFFS 2 steps from now seems to fix it.
+- Create your Bosh Director VM from the command line in the bosh-lite directory: `vagrant up --provider vmware_workstation` At this point I get a: `INFO interface: error: The HGFS kernel module was not found on the running virtual machine.` I am ignoring it, as mounting HFFS  afew steps below seems to fix it.
 - Login to the machine with vagrant/vagrant as the username/password `vagrant ssh`
 - Add the route required to handle all CF components: